nschan/nf-arassembly/README.md

     hint: if your registry needs authentication, use --auth
 ```

-Follow the "hint" and just copy the `ch-image pull -s ...` line and append `--auth` to pull the container, authenticate with lrz credentials, then retry.
+Follow the "hint" and just copy the `ch-image pull -s ...` line (excluding `> /dev/null`) and append `--auth` to pull the container, authenticate with lrz credentials, then retry.